Skip to main content

 For large exports:

-1. Use row limits: Add WHERE ROWNUM <= 10000 for Excel compatibility
+1. Use row limits: Add WHERE ROWNUM <= 50000 when you want faster Excel saves

 2. Select specific columns: Avoid unnecessary columns